euanc/WikidataRevisionReporting/README.md

 Usage:

-Using your commandline run the program with a QID and wikidata username as parameters, e.g.:
+Using your CLI (Powershell/Terminal etc) run the program with a QID and wikidata username as parameters, e.g.:

 "python wikidataRevisionsReporting.py Q11272 YULdigitalpreservation"

+Prerequisites:
+Python 3.x